-- Human societies and interactions are extremely complex, with so many aspects/parameters that makes it "hopeless" to apprehend it - However, they are characterized by global regularities and transitions from disorder to order (they seem to have regularities) - Language formation - "Culture" formation - Emergence of consensus - Opinion dynamics (at least partly) seem to be apprehensible - Opinions are important, because - They shape our everyday life (social, political, private) - They drive our behavior - Acting "adequately" on a certain situation: it is a matter of opinions / beliefs
+- Human societies and interactions are extremely complex, with so many aspects/parameters that makes it "hopeless" to apprehend it

+- However, some of their aspects are characterized by global regularities and transitions from disorder to order (they seem to have regularities)

+- Language formation

+- "Culture" formation

+- Emergence of consensus

+- Opinion dynamics (at least partly) seem to be apprehensible

+- Opinions are important, because

+- They shape our everyday life (social, political, private)

+- They drive our behavior

 - Aim: to model (understand and predict) the formation of opinions within various populations, under various conditions

 - Relevant general questions include:

 - What are the fundamental interaction mechanisms that allow for the emergence of

 - consensus on an issue

 - a shared culture

-- a common language
+- a common language, etc. ...

-- collective motion

-- a hierarchy?

 - What favors the homogenization process?
 What hinders it?

 - "Unfortunately": Opinion formation is a complex process affected by the interplay of different elements, including the

 - Individual predisposition / family background

 - Surrounding people (topology of the social network)

-- external information (e.g. public media)
+- External information (e.g. public media)

 - Background knowledge

-- Etc, etc.
+- Etc.